artineering-io/flair-docs/flair/setup.md

 Installing Flair is as simple as a drag-and-drop.

 1. Make sure you have all [pre-requisites](#pre-requisites)
-2. Download and extract the contents of the Flair *zip* file in any folder outside of Maya that doesn't not require "admin" rights i.e., Documents/Flair, Desktop/Flair, C:/Flair.
+2. Download and extract all the contents of the Flair *zip* file into any folder outside of Maya
+e.g., `Documents/Flair`, `C:/Flair`, a shared drive.
-3. Open the folder where you extracted Flair in
+3. Open the folder where you extracted Flair into, this will become your installation folder
 4. Drag-and-drop the `install_maya.mel` file onto the Maya viewport
 5. Select for whom you want to install Flair for and click `Accept` ([see options](#installation-options))
 	<figure class="aio-ui aio-window">